jberall/hapi-i18n/README.md

 # hapi-i18n

 Translation module for hapi based on mashpie's i18n module.

 **The latest version is for Hapi 17+.
 For Hapi versions < 17 use [version 1.0.5](https://github.com/funktionswerk/hapi-i18n/releases/tag/1.0.5)**

 ## Installation

 ```
 npm install hapi-i18n
 ```

+## Why I wrote this module.

+This has all the same functionality of the funktionswerk/hapi-i18n except:
+We added another validation option that request.auth.credentials[authCredentialsLanguageCode].
+The authCredentialsLanguageCode defaults to languageCode.
+You can change that in the options {
+...
+authCredentialsLanguageCode: 'languageCode' (or whatever your model says.)
+}
+In order to accomplish the above we where the i18n runs.
+In funktionswerk/hapi-i18n it runs on the onPreAuth.
+This module runs onPostAuth.
+We do this otherwise every request.auth.credentials[authCredentialsLanguageCode] will return null.
+I use this in conjunction with hapi-jwt2. https://github.com/dwyl/hapi-auth-jwt2

+## To Do

+write test for the token.

 ## Usage